View of a river running through a city at sunset

 Ohio Airbnb Laws and Regulations- What Hosts Should Know When Renting in the Buckeye State

 As the short-term rental industry continues to grow in states like Ohio, so does the need for Airbnb laws and regulations.
-Many municipalities are now requiring permits, safety inspections, and insurance for short-term rentals, all with the goal of protecting guests and hosts alike.
+Many municipalities are now requiring permits, safety inspections, and insurance for short-term rentals, all to protect guests and hosts alike.

 If you have questions about short-term rentals in Ohio, contact Proper Insurance.
 Our agents are experts in the vacation rental industry.
 Call 888-631-6680 today.